-OSU will not tolerate retaliation against a person who, in good faith, brings a complaint forward.
-Retaliation against an individual who has brought a complaint forward or against an individual who has participated in an investigation or conduct process is prohibited.
-See Board of Regents for the Oklahoma Agricultural and Mechanical Colleges Policy Manual, 3.11 Non-Retaliation, for more information.
+Behaviors including but not limited to, intimidation, threats, coercion, or discrimination against a person who, acting in good faith, brings a complaint forward or against an individual who has participated in an investigation or conduct process because of their report or participation.
+For more information, see the Board of Regents for the Oklahoma Agricultural and Mechanical Colleges Policy 3.06 Non-Retaliation.